aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 * `Dockerfile`
 * `nextflow.aws.sh`

+If you have these files you can skip ahead to [Build the container](#build-the-container).
-If you do not see these files, create them with the following contents:
+If you do not see these files, create them with the following contents.

 #### `Dockerfile`